Luisa13/Ulysses/README.md

 # Ulysses
-web application to plan your trips
+Web application to plan your trips in a very visual way

+## Installation

+## Example

+## Author and License
+Luisa Sanchez Avivar - 2021

 * -[ ] Model the system and basic structure
 * -[ ] Use Case 1: Retrieve all the trips